 First-year students, faculty advisors, and other constituents across campus attest to how peer advisors are respected and highly successful student employees who help foster academic success at Puget Sound.

-To provide these services, PAs are knowledgeable about and experienced with academic policies and regulations, dependable in the performance of their specific duties, aggressive in reaching out to first-years, supportive of academic advisors, and sensitive to the needs and feelings of students in the first year of their college lives.
-Finally, PAs are "paraprofessional" employees of the University, and therefore are resolute in protecting the confidentiality of student records and recognize working relationships with faculty, staff, and other students.
+To provide these services, our peer advisors are knowledgeable about and experienced with academic policies and regulations, dependable in the performance of their specific duties, proactive in reaching out to their advisees, supportive of academic advisors, and sensitive to the needs and feelings of their advisees.
+They are trained paraprofessional employees of the university who are committed to protecting the confidentiality of each student while developing strong working relationships with them, their faculty advisors, and university staff.